 How many Wings Does a Giant Cockroach Have?

-Giant flying cockroaches like American, Canadian, Smoky-brown and much more, possess four set of wings, but not all the wings partake in the flight.
+Giant flying cockroaches like American roach, Canadian, Smoky-brown, and much more, possess four sets of wings, but not all the wings partake in the flight.

-Only two sets of wings are used by giant cockroach to fly.
-The other two set of wings are basically used for protection.
+Only two sets of wings are used by giant cockroaches to fly; the other two sets of wings are basically used for protection.

 The four set of wings are divided into 2 — thick and thin wings.

-- Thin wings are very thin, clear and, membranous.
+- Thin wings are fragile, clear and, membranous.
 They are often hidden beneath the thick wings.
-Only this pair of wings is used in air travels by the giant cockroaches.
+Only this pair of wings is used in air travel by the giant cockroaches.